 Your HLA type can be tested in 2 ways:

 - A swab of your cheek

 HLA typing results usually take about 1 to 2 weeks to come back.
-If your results show that your pattern of HLA markers is similar to the patient’s, this means you’re a potential donor.
-We will contact you to let you know and to ask if we can tell the patient.
+If your results show that your pattern of HLA markers is like the patient’s, this means you’re a potential donor.
+We will contact you to tell you and to ask if we can tell the patient.
 We won’t tell the patient that you’re a potential donor unless you give permission.Back to top

 Once we’re sure that you’re healthy enough to donate, we will ask for your permission to share any relevant health information with the patient and the patient’s healthcare team.
-We won’t share any of your health information without your permission.Back to top
+We won’t share any of your information without your permission.Back to top

 There are 2 ways that your stem cells can be harvested:

 Each method is described below.
 Once we’ve found out if you’re a potential donor, a doctor, nurse practitioner (NP), or nurse will discuss these methods with you in more detail.

 PBSC harvesting is the procedure used to collect stem cells from your blood.
 Peripheral blood is the blood that circulates in your blood vessels.
 It includes every type of blood cell.